TACS: Taxonomy Adaptive Cross-Domain Semantic Segmentation: Experiments

-\textbf{Contrastive Learning.} In Fig.~\ref{fig:qualit_comp}, we compare the t-SNE visualization \citep{van2008visualizing} of the feature embedding of the model trained with/without UCT module, taking the open taxonomy setting as example.
-It verifies that the contrastive learning is helpful to train the cross-domain invariant and class-discriminative features.
+\textbf{Contrastive Learning.} In Fig.~\ref{fig:neg_contrast}, the performance when varying the number of negative samples in the contrastive learning is shown.
+It is observed that the performance increases as more samples are taken.
+Balancing the performance and memory, we adopt 100 samples per class.
+In Fig.~\ref{fig:qualit_comp}, we compare the t-SNE visualization \cite{van2008visualizing} of the feature embedding of the model trained with/without UCT, taking open taxonomy setting as example.
+It verifies the contrastive learning is helpful to train the cross-domain invariant and class-discriminative features.